Best 10-Person Tent for Family Camping Adventures

 Avoid the woes of condensation by getting a tent with plenty of mesh vents for ventilation

-The tents on our list are all designed for car camping, simply because they’re too heavy and bulky to be carried any great distance.
-Nevertheless, lighter models are often easier to pitch, and carrying heavier models from your vehicle to your campsite can be a serious undertaking if you bench or deadlift less than 400 lbs!
+The tents on our list are designed for car camping and may be too heavy and bulky to carry over long distances.
+However, you still need to transport your tent from your vehicle to your campsite, which can be challenging if you bench or deadlift less than 400 lbs!
+Relatively lighter tents are also generally easier to pitch.

 The heaviest tent on our list is the White Duck Avalon Bell, which weighs 95 lbs.
 While it comes with a functional carry bag, you’ll need 2 or 3 strong friends at a minimum to pitch this one.
 The lightest model on our list is the Ozark Trail Dark Rest, which tips the scales at a far more manageable 20 lbs.